 - All of the used cooking oil from our café is recycled, and used to make biofuels.

 - Our sustainability officer writes a regular newsletter, entitled the ‘Eco Echo’, which looks at various sustainability news and ideas, and is distributed to zoo members, visitors and staff.
-You can read some of these by clicking on the PDF in the ‘Know more’ section at the bottom of the page.

 The Green Team